 Rental Prices Are High

 Despite the good intentions of the Rent Control Act, Toronto has recognized increasing rents due to the low vacancy rate and heightened rental competition.
-Renters are out-bidding each other, and offering extra months rent up front in cash to secure the property they desire.
+Renters are out-bidding each other, and are going so far as offering an extra month or two of rent up front in cash to secure the property they desire.
 Below, we’ll show you the numbers on 11 Charlotte Street where two nearly identical units were rented in late August within TWO DAYS of each other, and the latter rented for $400/month more than the first.

 First Unit: 11 Charlotte St. – 34th floor, parking and locker included.